adematti/cosmopipe1/doc/user/scripting.rst

   copy = section1.name1,section2.name2

 will (shallow!) copy the element from entry (``section1``, ``name1``) to entry (``section2``, ``name2``).
-There are three global (i.e. shared by all modules whatever their depth) sections: 'globals', 'parameters' (which contains potentially varying parameters) and 'likelihood' (which containts 'loglkl', the log-likelihood evaluation).
-So taking ``section2 = 'globals'`` will make the element accessible anywhere in the pipeline.
+There are three global (i.e. shared by all modules whatever their depth) sections: 'common', 'parameters' (which contains potentially varying parameters) and 'likelihood' (which containts 'loglkl', the log-likelihood evaluation).
+So taking ``section2 = 'common'`` will make the element accessible anywhere in the pipeline.

 To summarise:
   - we allow for a tree-like structure
   - any change to ``data_block`` is local within a given (sub)pipeline
-  - the sections where changes are globals (effective for the whole pipeline) are 'globals', 'parameters', 'likelihoods'
+  - the sections where changes are global (effective for the whole pipeline) are 'common', 'parameters', 'likelihoods'
   - if necessary, any entry of ``data_block`` can be moved anywhere (including the 'global' sections) with the keyword ``copy`` in the configuration file/dictionary
   - ``config_block`` is always global.